DimitrijeV01/pipeline-trigger-extensions/README.md

 # pipeline-trigger-extensions

-A focused fork of two upstream repositories by **Benjamin Huser-Berta**, both MIT-licensed:
+A focused fork of two upstream repositories by [@huserben](https://github.com/huserben) (Benjamin Huser-Berta), both MIT-licensed:

 - [huserben/TfsExtensions](https://github.com/huserben/TfsExtensions) — build tasks for triggering, waiting on, and cancelling Azure DevOps pipelines.
 Preserved under [`tfsextensions/`](./tfsextensions).
 The dashboard widgets from upstream are not maintained in this fork and have been removed.
-- [huserben/tfsrestservice](https://github.com/huserben/tfsrestservice) — REST API wrapper consumed by the build tasks.
+- [huserben/tfsrestservice](https://github.com/huserben/tfsrestservice) — REST API library consumed by the build tasks.
 Preserved under [`tfsrestservice/`](./tfsrestservice).

 Each subdirectory keeps its own `README` and `LICENSE` from the original repository.
 Full git history of both upstreams is preserved.

-## Why merged
+## Motivation

-Combining the two repositories removes the publish-and-republish dependency between them: changes to the wrapper and the consuming build tasks can be developed and shipped together without an intermediate `npm publish` step.
-The wrapper is consumed by tasks via a `file:` dependency, and the resulting `.vsix` task package bundles it inline at packaging time.
+To publish a new version of the TriggerBuild task with additional capabilities on top of the upstream design.
+Background discussion: [huserben/TfsRestService#20](https://github.com/huserben/TfsRestService/issues/20).